george24601/notes/mgmt/written_com.md

 * "S" Situation, "M" Mission, "E" Execution, "A" Administration/Logistics, "C" Command/Signal.
 * Execution – If a briefing is considered to be a sandwich this would be considered the filling.
 It should be the longest part of the briefing and will explain in detail exactly what is going to be done under all conditions.
 This means the first plan of attack and any thing that will be done if the plan is compromised in any way for example if something unexpected happens.
 * Command and signal – This section involves mainly two things everything to do with radios and all passwords and code names and signals which may be used during the patrol.

-# AIDA framework
-* Attention: grab the reader's attion with something unexpected and catchy in a positive way.
-Offer startling stats and numbers. "see how much time was wasted on the old process"
-* Interest: a list to highlight the benefits
-* desire: anticipate the friction. can pre-emptive address thme
-* action: what steps we need to take.
-Exactly, need a sense of urgency

 ### On Slides